nabiljdaoud/gradient-to-cost-function-data-science-intro-000/README.md

 Because the RSS is a function of how we change our values of $m$ and $b$, we can express this relationship mathematically by saying the cost function, $J$ is the following:
 $$J(m, b) = \sum_{i=1}^{n}(y_i - (mx_i + b))^2$$

-In the function above, $J$ is a function of $m$ and $b$. $J$ just represents the residual sum of squares, which varies as the $m$ and $b$ variables of our regression line are changed.
+In the function above, $J$ is a function of $m$ and $b$. $J$ represents the residual sum of squares, which varies as the $m$ and $b$ variables of our regression line are changed.

-Just our other multivariable functions we have seen thus far, we can display it in three dimensions, and it looks like the following.
+Just as our other multivariable functions we have seen thus far, we can display it in three dimensions, and it looks like the following.

 ![](./gradientdescent.png)